9 Fall Foliage Sights in and Around Cherokee, NC9.20.2019

 Photo by Fabian Crow, taken at Waterrock Knob, 10 miles west of Cherokee.

-Fall is in full swing here in Cherokee, North Carolina, is a thing of beauty.
+Fall in Cherokee, North Carolina, is a thing of beauty.
 During peak color, you’ll see a whirr of yellows, golds, and reds along the Blue Ridge Parkway.
 According to the experts, the brightest colors will be visible at elevations between 4,000 and 5,000 feet—which includes most of the Blue Ridge Parkway.
 Peak color should hit the Blue Ridge Parkway around the third week of October this year.

 But don’t just drive by.
 Pull over to get your senses fully engaged.
-The air is crisp, the leaves are crunchy underfoot, and the sunshine is bright and warming.
-It’s a delicious time of year in Cherokee, NC, and a great time to slow down and take in the natural splendor of the area.
+The air is crisp, the leaves are crunchy underfoot, and the sunshine is bright and warm.
+It’s a great time of year to slow down and take in the natural splendor of the area.
 Here’s some inspiration for your trip!

 Photo by djodomphotograph